Fen-Shi/simulator/README.md

 - Patient queues are processed during both working and non-working hours.
 - Non-working hours have limited resource availability, while working hours have full resource availability.
+- Waiting time in the queue will be added to the duration.

 ## Detailed Function Descriptions
 `simulator.py`